Current internships with GTC

 Interns will work with Development staff to organize GTC’s Fall Harvest Celebration and fall and spring appeals which are the organization’s two major fundraising drives, as well as assisting with house parties and other development events.
 Responsibilities will include data entry and management, communications/visibility work, sponsorship solicitation, mailing coordination, and event management tasks.

 Assist GTC staff and youth promotions team with community engagement efforts including organizing presentations, flyering, tabling etc to get the word out about GTC’s mission and markets.

 Farm Intern (s)

 Help manage GTC’s urban farm sites with activities including bed preparation, harvesting, seeding, mulching, putting the gardens to bed for the winter, etc. Work will be outside and hands on in all weather conditions and may involve heavy lifting and manual labor.

 Market and Wholesale Management Intern

-Assist with tasks involving GTC’s community markets, Farm Share program and wholesale operation, including harvesting, sales, market set up and break down, data entry, and administrative tasks associated with the markets.
+Assist with tasks involving GTC’s community markets and Farm Store, Farm Share program and wholesale operation, including harvesting, sales, market set up and break down, data collection and entry, and administrative tasks associated with the markets.

 Research Intern: Urban Agriculture